blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 # Officially Supported Detectors

-Frigate provides the following builtin detector types: `cpu`, `edgetpu`, `openvino`, and `tensorrt`.
+Frigate provides the following builtin detector types: `cpu`, `edgetpu`, `openvino`, `tensorrt`, and `rknn`.
 By default, Frigate will use a single CPU detector.
 Other detectors may require additional configuration as described below.
 When using multiple detectors they will run in dedicated processes, but pull from a common queue of detection requests from across all cameras.

 ## CPU Detector (not recommended)